Sbcoit/forked-ai-agent-education-platform/docs/API_Reference.md

 );

 const chatResponse = await client.chatWithOrchestrator(
-  scenarioId, 1, sceneId, "@wanjohi What should be our first priority?"
+  scenarioId, 1, sceneId, "@john_smith What should be our first priority?"
 );

 console.log(chatResponse.message);